 As a wheel goes over a bump, it moves the trailer frame only half the height of the bump.
 Or, in a dip, half the depth of the dip.
 With the wheels undulating the road surface, the ride of the trailer is smoother.

 Since the rubber suspension of a torsion axle responds pretty well to sudden inputs, they take up some of the response.
 The trailer frame then moves less than half the bump height.
-And, the faster you go, the more the rubber will absorb, so the ride smooths even more.
+And, at higher speeds, the rubber absorbs more of the input, so the ride smooths even more.

-Images here show the ‘axle truck’ design with a torsion axle placed at each end of the rocker beam.
-The wheel centers are equidistant from the main rocker beam center, and the axle beams mount appropriate for the trailing arms of the torsion axles.
+Images here show the “axle truck” design with a torsion axle placed at each end of the rocker beam.
+The wheel centers are equidistant from the main rocker beam center, and the axle beams mount appropriate for position of the trailing arms of the tandem torsion axles.

 More Value In The Design

-It looks like a lot of ‘stuff’ under the trailer, but axles mount above the beam, so it does not make the bed high.
-And if that’s not enough, this design has two mounting heights.
+While the suspension assembly is more complex than a conventional tandem, the axles mount above the beam, so it does not make the bed high.
+And if that is not enough, this particular design has two mounting heights.

 Finally, to compensate for articulation side to side, the axles mount to the rocker beams spaced by rubber pucks.
-The rubber pucks force alignment, but also allow articulation of the axles side to side.
-(Like when only one side goes over a big bump.)
+The rubber pucks force alignment, but also allow articulation of the axles when only one side encounters a bump.
+The rubber gives just a little bit of compliance in the system.

 Building The Suspension